GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Do understand that GitHub servers are providing correct access to files, so cloning or downloading this repository will not have the same functionality if run locally without some server.

-Repositories do contain projects in several different programming languages or a mix of: VB .Net, C#, python, JavaScript, jQuery, HTML/CSS, shell.
+Repositories do contain projects in several different programming languages or a mix of: Java, VB .Net, C#, python, JavaScript, jQuery, HTML/CSS, shell.

 There is a lot of information and descriptions, some intended for Industrial Automation and some for general/personal use.